Topics and Subtopics.

 All: Overpopulation?

-Ideal population of humans: How many people can, or should, each country, and the whole planet support?
+Ideal/optimum human population: How many people can, or should, each country, and the whole planet support?

 Read More »